tagarelab/Disease-Progression-Model/README.md

 ## Introduction

-Parkinson's disease (PD) progression can be studied using DaTscans collected from living PD subjects, which reflect the density of dopamine transporters in the striatum in the brain, hence measure the availability of dopaminergic neurons left in the PD subjects.
+Parkinson's disease (PD) progression can be studied using DaTscans collected from living PD subjects, which reflect the density of dopamine transporters in the striatum of the brain, hence measure the availability of dopaminergic neurons left in the PD subjects.

 The PPMI dataset provides 449 subjects that have DaTscans collected at baseline, year 1, 2, 4, and 5.
 By applying a mixture of linear dynamical system (MLDS) to this longitudinal dataset, we can analyze the progression patterns and subtypes of PD.